Neurofibromatosis: Signs and symptoms

 People with neurofibromatosis type 2 can exhibit the same type of skin symptoms as type 1, but not necessarily in every case.
+Symptoms may include pain due to pressure on nerves, tinnitus, weakness in fingers, numbness, headaches.
 The symptom most characteristic of NF2 is hearing loss.
 The hearing loss occurs due to the pressure of tumors on the acoustic nerve.
 The same pressure can cause headaches, dizziness, and nausea.

 The main symptom of schwannomatosis is localized pain.
 This pain is due to tissues and nerves experiencing more pressure because of nearby tumors.

 Cause

-The three types of Neurofibromatosis are caused by different mutations on chromosomes.
+The three types of neurofibromatosis are caused by different mutations on chromosomes.
 NF1 is caused by a mutation on the NF1 gene on the arm of chromosome 17.
 NF2 is caused by a mutation on the NF2 tumor suppressor gene on chromosome 22.
 Schwannomatosis is caused by various mutations on chromosome 22.

 Neurofibromatosis is an autosomal dominant disorder, which means only one copy of the affected gene is needed for the disorder to develop.
 If one parent has neurofibromatosis, his or her children have a 50% chance of developing the condition as well.
 The severity of the parent's condition does not affect the child; the affected child may have mild NF1 even though it was inherited from a parent with a severe form of the disorder.
 The types of neurofibromatosis are: